hdzierz/Report_BAF/untitled.md

 - Informatics White Paper
 - Travel report UNCC
 - Proposal for DS
-  - The K-Drive
+  - Automate it!
+(DS 16-58)
-  - hmhmhm
+  - Scan our historical data!
+(DS 16-57)
-  - Blue Berry
+  - Discovering the Super Blueberry (not invited)
-- Data Steward Role Document
+- Draft of a Data Steward Role Document
-- Data Management Basics
+- Contributed to the Data Management Basics document
-- Data Management Plan Document
+- Data Management Plan Document for inclusion into project pland in B&G
 - Best practices documents
-    - Excel Data
+    - Excel Data Sheets
     - GitHub for analyses
     - Linux Command Line Interface (CLI)
     - RNAseq experiments